-The capital gain is equal to the difference between the sale price (less costs to sell and the amount of VAT paid) and the purchase price (including premium actually paid registration fees when buying or a flat rate of 7.5% of the purchase price) or the declared value when the property was received by gift or inheritance (plus actual expenses and any inheritance rights if they were supported by the donee or 'heir).
+The capital gain is equal to the difference between the sale price (minus the transfer costs and the amount of VAT paid) and the purchase price (mainly the registration costs paid during the purchase or 7.5% of the purchase price) or the declared value when the property was received through a donation or inheritance (plus actual costs and transfer rights, free of charge, if these were borne by the donee or the 'heir).

-The purchase price may be increased construction expenditures, reconstruction, expansion or improvement if they were supported by the vendor and built by a company in the supporting statement of reserves (invoices subject to VAT.
-(Note: materials and work done by the owner itself are not deductible).
-It takes more they have not already been taken into account in determining the income tax (including deduction for property income) and do not have the character of rent expense (CGI, art.
+The purchase price may be increased due to construction, reconstruction, extension or improvement expenses, as soon as these have been borne by the seller and carried out by a company, who shall be subject to presenting the supporting documents (invoices concerning VAT Note: the materials and works carried out by the owner himself are no longer deductible).
+Moreover, these must not have already been taken into account, in order to determine the income tax (mainly deduction for property tax revenue) and these must not be rental costs (CGI, art.
 150 VB II, 4°).

-The work considered in determining real estate capital gains are defined in the same way as those taken into account in determining taxable income property.
+The works taken into account to determine the real estate capital gains, are defined in the same way as those taken into account for determining taxable property income.

-In all cases, the expenses of maintenance and repair, including major repairs, are not included among the expenses that can be taken into account for calculating the capital gain.
-They include those which correspond to work intended to maintain or restore a building in good condition and to allow normal use.
+In all cases, maintenance, and repair expenses, including major repairs, are not included among the expenses that can be taken into account, in order to calculate the capital gain.
+These concern works which are intended to maintain or restore a building, in proper condition and allow normal use.

-Spending increase coming in the purchase price must be justified (CGI, art.
+Expenses in addition to the purchase price must be justified (CGI, art.
 150 VB II).
-However, the evidence supporting the work are provided only on request of the administration (CGI, Sch.
-II, art.
-74 SI).
-(CGI, ann.
+However, the documents justifying works are only provided at the request of the administration (CGI, ann.
 II, art.
 74 SI).

-Alternatively, the seller can increase by 15% the acquisition value if it is owner for over 5 years, at a flat rate, without having to establish the reality of the work, the amount of work actually carried out or its inability to provide supporting (CGI, art.
+Alternatively, the seller may increase the purchase value by 15%, if he has owned it for more than 5 years, on a flat-rate basis, without having to establish the reality of works, the amount of works genuinely carried out or his inability to provide supporting documents (CGI, art.
 150 VB II, 4°).
-There is no need to consider whether spending work has already been taken into account in the assessment of the tax on income.
-15% of the package is a simple option for homeowners taxpayers well over five years.
-It does not stack with actually borne by the owner costs.
+There is no need to check, if the work expenses have already been taken into account for the income tax base.
+The 15% flat rate is a simple option for taxpayers, who have owned their property for more than five years.
+It does not add up to the costs, which are borne by the owner.

-While many works were carried out in the second home, the notary advise to keep all invoices for the purchase price may be subject to an increase in the amount of actual expenditure of work whose invoices have been preserved.
-Otherwise, only the flat-rate increase of 15% may be applied without justification if the property is held for at least five years.
+If many works have been carried out in the second home, the notary will advise to keep all the invoices because the purchase price may be subject to an increase in the amount of the actual expenditure of the works, for which the invoices have been retained.
+Otherwise, only the standard increase of 15% shall be applied without proof if the property has been held for at least five years.

 Tax base on income